FnAndrew/GcodePreview-PrusaSlicer/README.md

 Now the step 1 should work :D

-3. When the step 1 is working and there isn't listed the `PyQt5` library.
+3. When the step 1 is working but the `PyQt5` library is not listed.
 Install it ussing
 ```bash
   "full-python-path\python.exe" -m pip install PyQt5
 ```